Use Correct Pipeline File Syntax (Tutorial)

 In this document, we discuss AIFI syntax and formatting requirements for input files in bioinformatics pipelines.
 We focus on data submission for single-cell and multiomics analyses.
 Topics include formatting of submission sheet fields and FastQ filename conventions for each assay type, including scRNA-seq, scATAC-seq, fixed RNA, Olink proteomics, supervised gating, TEA-seq, V(D)J, and Vizgen.
 For instructions on creating a tar file, see Submit and Monitor Pipeline Batches (Tutorial).
 If you have questions, contact Support.

-Formatting Submission Sheet Fields
+NOTE: Formatting Submission Sheet Fields

 The submissionBC format requires a hyphen after the first two letters (for example, AA-0000).
 This standardized naming convention ensures file traceability, automates data validation, and maintains consistency across large datasets.
 "BC" stands for "barcode," a unique code or identifier assigned to a sample, batch, or submission in bioinformatics and sequencing workflows.
 The barcode ensures that each item can be traced, matched, and managed accurately throughout the pipeline.